Finch-API/finch-docs/docs/Product-Guides/Automated-Connect-Flow.md

 ---

-## Integrating Finch Connect into your product
+## Integrating Finch Connect Into Your Product

 To create the best experience for your users and ensure maximum conversion, you will want to consider the following questions when designing your user journey—